The-da-vinci/V3n0M-Scanner/README.md

 + Please check the programs donatations options in the Misc options, every small donation helps keep this project alive and active.

 Current Version: Release 426
-[Live Project - Python3]
+[Live Project - Python 3]

 V3n0M is a free and open source scanner.
 Evolved from baltazar's scanner, it has adapted several new features that improve fuctionality and usability.
-It is __mostly__ experimental software.

 This program is for finding and executing various vulnerabilities.
 It scavenges the web using dorks and organizes the URLs it finds.
 **Use at your own risk.**